Benjamin Franklin, one of America’s founding fathers said; “Remember that time is money”.

 In many markets, agents are only used for specific reasons and sometimes at the point of visa counselling to ensure the visa process is as smooth and easy as possible so as to avoid getting paper work wrong and being refused a visa.
 The last thing anyone wants is a visa refusal for an error in paperwork or a missed tick box.
 Do you pay full commission for visa counselling or do you limit this and pay post application commission?
 It is only fair to reflect your incentives based on the workload of an agent.
 If a counsellor has spent 12 months working on a student application from counselling them, gathering all documents, submitting the application, liaising back and forward with admissions to help them secure the offer letter and then secure a CAS etc, is it fair they receive the same commission for an agent who picks up a students who only needs visa counselling?
 I don’t think so but that’s your call.

-If you need a review of your agent strategy, agent perfomance or want to build up a new portfolio of agents then contact MYIO for a chat. https://www.myinternationaloffice.co.uk/consultancy
+If you need a review of your agent strategy and agent performance or want to build up a new portfolio of agents then contact MYiO for a chat.

 I have come to the end of this one.
 Time is money!
 Back to work.